-Eddie / NY 20 something / Actor, Fitness trainer / Included but not limited to fitness, health, sports, martial arts, the arts.
+Eddie / LA 20 something / Actor, Fitness trainer / Included but not limited to fitness, health, sports, martial arts, the arts.

 The playwright Charles MacArthur had been brought to Hollywood to do a screenplay, but was finding it difficult to write visual jokes.